Central Namibia

 Tsumeb is the largest town in Oshikoto region in northern Namibia.
 The town is the site of a deep mine (the lower workings now closed), that in its heyday was known simply as "The Tsumeb Mine" but has since been renamed the Ongopolo mine.

-Overnight at the Okonjima Plains Camp
+Overnight in the Okonjima Plains Camp

-Day 12: Okonjima - Windhoek – Airport
+Okonjima - Windhoek – Airport

 Early in the morning you can still participate on one of the activities offered by the lodge, before departing for Okahandja and Windhoek.
 You will then have to carry on to the Windhoek International Airport.